vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 In addition, my wife is going to ensure I get evaluated by a sleep doctor and has threatened to drag me there herself if I don’t make that appointment ASAP.

-Also, I did gain a set of average metrics across the week, particularly active minutes and hr_calories.
-I can confirm that I’m at least maintaining my momentum since I don’t want my resting heart rate to start creeping back up.
+Also, I did gain a set of average metrics across the week, particularly active minutes and hr_calories which I can use to ensure I keep my exercise and activity levels up.

-This was a painful exercise from a data munging perspective, but I think the outcome is particularly motivating.
-It was both encouraging and disappointing to see progress and decline with biomarkers.

 P.S.
 These apis and 3rd party data sources were particularly messy, so I need to modularize my code a bit before posting to my repo, so it will be in there in a week or so!